-The governing board has a duty to:
+The academy council has a duty to:

-- Ensure that the school complies with its duties under the above child protection and safeguarding legislation. - Hold the school to account for its obligations under the Human Rights Act 1998, the Equality Act 2010 and their local multi-agency safeguarding arrangements. - Guarantee that the policies, procedures and training opportunities in the school are effective and comply with the law at all times. - Guarantee that the school contributes to multi-agency working in line with the statutory guidance 'Working Together to Safeguard Children'. - Confirm that the school's arrangements for handling child-on-child abuse take into account the procedures and practices of the LA as part of the inter-agency safeguarding procedures. - Appoint a member of staff from the SLT to the role of DSL as an explicit part of the role-holder's job description. - Appoint one or more deputy DSLs to provide support to the DSL, ensuring that they are trained to the same standard as the DSL, and that the role is explicit in their job description(s). - Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+- Ensure that the school complies with its duties under the above child protection and safeguarding legislation. - Hold the school to account for its obligations under the Human Rights Act 1998, the Equality Act 2010 and their local multi-agency safeguarding arrangements. - Guarantee that the policies, procedures and training opportunities in the school are effective and comply with the law at all times. - Guarantee that the school contributes to multi-agency working in line with the statutory guidance 'Working Together to Safeguard Children'. - Confirm that the school's arrangements for handling child-on-child abuse take into account the procedures and practices of the LA as part of the inter-agency safeguarding procedures. - Appoint a member of staff from the SLT to the role of DSL as an explicit part of the role-holder's job description.

-- Ensure the DSL is given the additional time, funding, training, resources and support needed to carry out the role effectively. - Make sure that pupils are taught about child-on-child abuse, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - Ensure that staff members are appropriately trained to support pupils to be themselves at school, e.g. if they are LGBTQ+. - Ensure the school has clear systems and processes in place for identifying possible risk of harm in pupils, including clear routes to escalate concerns and clear referral and accountability systems. - Guarantee that there are procedures in place to handle pupils' allegations against other pupils. - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils. - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation in relation to child-on-child abuse. - Make sure that pupils' wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual pupils. - Guarantee that there are systems in place for pupils to express their views and give feedback. - Ensure that all governors receive appropriate safeguarding and child protection (including online safety) training at induction that is regularly updated, in order to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust, whole-school approach to safeguarding - this training should include, amongst other things, the expectations and responsibilities on staff in relation to filtering and monitoring.
+- Appoint one or more deputy DSLs to provide support to the DSL, ensuring that they are trained to the same standard as the DSL, and that the role is explicit in their job description(s). - Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post. - Ensure the DSL is given the additional time, funding, training, resources and support needed to carry out the role effectively. - Make sure that pupils are taught about child-on-child abuse, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - Ensure that staff members are appropriately trained to support pupils to be themselves at school, e.g. if they are LGBTQ+. - Ensure the school has clear systems and processes in place for identifying possible risk of harm in pupils, including clear routes to escalate concerns and clear referral and accountability systems. - Guarantee that there are procedures in place to handle pupils' allegations against other pupils. - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils. - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation in relation to child-on-child abuse. - Make sure that pupils' wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual pupils. - Guarantee that there are systems in place for pupils to express their views and give feedback. - Ensure that all academy councillors receive appropriate safeguarding and child protection (including online) training at induction that is regularly updated, in order to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust, whole-school approach to safeguarding. - Ensure that all academy councillors receive appropriate safeguarding and child protection (including online safety) training at induction that is regularly updated, in order to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust, whole-school approach to safeguarding - this training should include, amongst other things, the expectations and responsibilities on staff in relation to filtering and monitoring.